Orb (comics): Drake Shannon

 Drake Shannon was born in Wheeling, West Virginia.
-An accomplished motorcycle stunt rider, he owned one-half of the traveling motorcycle stunt show which would later feature Johnny Blaze (who would later become Ghost Rider).
+An accomplished motorcycle stunt rider, he owned one-half of the traveling motorcycle stunt show starring Johnny Blaze (who would later become Ghost Rider).
 The other half of the show was owned by Blaze's mentor, Crash Simpson.

-While the partnership was initially amiable, the two men grew apart and eventually an intense rivalry developed.
+While the partnership was initially amiable, Shannon and Simpson grew apart and eventually an intense rivalry developed.
 Neither wanted to work with the other, but neither wanted to sell their half of the show.
 To settle the dispute, the two men agreed to a lengthy race, with the winner receiving full ownership of the traveling show.

-After many miles of neck-and-neck competition, Shannon deliberately swerved towards Simpson in an effort to force Simpson to crash.
-However, the maneuver caused Shannon to lose control of his motorcycle.
-While Simpson managed to remain upright and continue on with the race, Shannon slid 25 yards on his unprotected face.
-The accident left him hideously disfigured.
+During the race, Shannon deliberately swerves towards Simpson in an attempt to force Simpson to crash.
+Simpson manages to avoid crashing, while Shannon loses control of his motorcycle and crashes, leaving his face disfigured.

-After his recovery for reasons never adequately explained, Shannon was given a powerful motorcycle helmet by They Who Wield Power.
-The helmet, which was modeled to look like a giant eyeball, could hypnotize people.
-A later version could also shoot powerful laser beams from its "pupil".
+After recovering, Shannon is given a powerful motorcycle helmet by They Who Wield Power.
+The helmet is modeled to resemble a giant eyeball and can hypnotize others.
+A later version could shoot powerful laser beams from its "pupil".

-Calling himself "the Orb", Shannon attempted to take over the traveling motorcycle stunt show which he had once half-owned.
-He put the lives of dozens of innocent people at risk, but informed Johnny Blaze (now the sole owner of the stunt show) that he would let them go unharmed in exchange for the sole ownership of the stunt show.
-Although Blaze capitulated, Shannon instructed his minions to kill the hostages anyway, so that no one would know how the ownership changed hands.
-At this point, Ghost Rider and Spider-Man teamed up to defeat him.
+Calling himself "the Orb", Shannon attempts to take over the traveling motorcycle stunt show which he had once half-owned.
+He puts dozens of civilians at risk, but informs Johnny Blaze (now the sole owner of the stunt show) that he would let them go unharmed in exchange for him gaining sole ownership.
+Although Blaze surrenders, Shannon instructs his minions to kill the hostages regardless.
+At this point, Ghost Rider and Spider-Man team up to defeat Orb.

 Becoming a professional criminal, he returned several times, always plotting to get revenge on the Ghost Rider.
-The Orb attacked Delazny Studios, and battled the Ghost Rider again.
-He inflicted Roxanne Simpson with amnesia, and battled Ghost Rider once more.
-He was later revealed to have been a pawn of "They Who Wield Power."
-Alongside Madame Menace, he battled Ghost Rider once again.
-At one point he also crossed paths with Hawkeye.
-The Orb battled Hawkeye, and alongside Hawkeye he discovered Plantman's mobile plant-growing factory, and was shot by Plantman's stimuloids.